 Remember, there is no need to be intimidated by the IELTS test.
 By taking it, you'll be able to gauge how you will cope with engaging with your new community in Canada and finding your way around your new city and province.

 There are over 1600 test sites around the world.
 Find the one closest to you and book your test today.
 You can also do an online preparation course to ensure you are well prepared for your test.

 Registering for an IELTS test is simple.
-You’ll have to find an IELTS location closest to you, register for the test and pay online or at your test centre.
+You must find an IELTS location closest to you, register for the test, and pay online or at your test center.
 Make sure you submit a copy of your identity document as well.

-If you didn't achieve the IELTS score you wanted, you’ll be able to take the test again, once you are ready.
-It’s important to bear in mind that your score may not improve - unless you put some work into the areas that need improvement.
+If you didn't achieve the IELTS score you wanted, you can take the test again once you are ready.
+It is important to remember that your score may only improve if you work on the areas that need improvement.

 Tip: Do some sample tests before you take the actual one.
-Also read up on how best to prepare, so that you don’t miss any steps.
-You can do it!
+Also read up on how best to prepare so you do not miss any steps.